wongyah/awesome-technical-writing-learning/README.md

 ## Professional communications

-Join a live talk or an in-person presentation to connect yourself with your counterparts from all over the world.
+Join a live talk or an in-person presentation to connect yourself with your peers from all over the world.

 ### Webinars